 We recommend keeping your email signature height below 200px.

-The beautiful thing about email as a format is that there is no height restriction.
-It won’t be a problem if you break this recommendation.
+This is a recommendation and not a restriction.
+It won’t be a problem if you break this recommendation because the email will continue to scroll vertically.
 That said, people can find really tall email signatures to be annoying as they are scrolling through an email chain trying to find the email they are looking for.
 Just be cognizant of that as you are designing an email signature for yourself or your clients.

 What are the Correct Dimensions for a Logo or Image in an Email Signature?

 We recommend a logo take up 150px - 300px of width, but be saved at 2x the resolution so 300px - 600px.